-In some cases, you’ll need to fill out an operating agreement supplementing your organization articles.
-Here’s everything you should know about why you need articles of organization.
-We’ll tell you what information is required to fill them out, how they relate to operating agreements, how to file them and how to get copies for your records.
+Let’s go through why you need articles of organization.
+You’ll also learn what information is required for the forms, how the articles of organization relate to operating agreements, how to file them and how to get copies for your records.

-When you file articles of organization, you officially record the basic identifying details about your LLC with your secretary of state.
+Articles of organization officially record your LLC’s basic identifying details with your secretary of state.
 This allows your LLC to open business bank accounts and file taxes.